YannThorimbert/Thornoise/README.md

 # ThorNoise
-Library for making noise in python/C
+Library for making noise in python2, python3 and C